grafana/agent/docs/sources/shared/flow/reference/components/otelcol-debug-metrics-block.md

 `disable_high_cardinality_metrics` | `boolean` | Whether to disable certain high cardinality metrics. | `false` | no

 `disable_high_cardinality_metrics` is the Grafana Agent equivalent to the `telemetry.disableHighCardinalityMetrics` feature gate in the OpenTelemetry Collector.
-It removes attributes which could cause high cardinality metrics.
+It removes attributes that could cause high cardinality metrics.
 For example, attributes with IP addresses and port numbers in metrics about HTTP and gRPC connections will be removed.